 As anyone can access your Facebook page, it's no surprise that 35% of employers rejected candidates based on what they found.
-The main reasons are inappropriate photos or content, posts about drinking or drugs, or speaking badly of an employer, co-worker or client.
+The main reasons are inappropriate photos or content, posts about drinking or drugs, or speaking ill of an employer, co-worker or client.

-On a positive note, 18% of managers found things that made them hire the candidate.
+On the flip side, 18% of managers found things that made them hire the candidate.
 The biggest positives include the person's fit with the company, support for professional qualifications or the candidate's creativity.